 Just be sure to validate it immediately and keep it on you.
 Prague operates on the honour system, and if you’re caught travelling on public transport without a valid ticket, you’ll be slapped with a hefty fine.

 Prague is also a very walkable city, especially in the Old Town.
 Just keep in mind that many of the streets are cobblestone, so you’ll want to wear some decent walking shoes.

 If you’re feeling lazy and want to take a cab, don’t just hail one on the street.
 It’s better to call a reputable company or have your accommodation do it for you.
 While Uber is in a grey area here, I used it just fine when I travelled there last month.

 Long Distance Trains from Prague

-There are several long distance train lines connecting Prague to other European cities.
+There are several long distance train lines connecting Prague to other Eastern European countries.
 You can travel to/from Berlin, Vienna, Budapest, Bratislava, Copenhagen, Warsaw, and even all the way to St. Petersburg.

 All international trains come and go from the Central Station, which is called Praha hlavní nádraží and often abbreviated to Praha hl.n.
 For more information on European travel, check out our in-depth Europe Travel Guide.